jagzmz/json-to-cypher/playground/README.md

 1. Fork or clone this repository
 2. Make sure you've built the project (`npm run build`)
-3. Commit and push the changes, including the `docs` folder
+3. Commit and push the changes, including the `playground` folder
 4. Go to your repository settings on GitHub
 5. Under "GitHub Pages", select the source as "Deploy from a branch"
-6. Select the "main" branch and "/docs" folder
+6. Select the "main" branch and "/playground" folder
 7. Click "Save"
 8. Your site will be published at `https://[your-username].github.io/[repo-name]/`